aymanesarrar/profanity/README.md

 ## Reports

-If you found a word that should not be listed in any language/dialect, please open an issue mentionning the word.
+If you found a word that should not be listed in any language/dialect, please open an issue mentioning the word.